nodejs/wiki-archive/ES6-Modules-in-Node.md

 ## Specification

+### Glossary

+- CJS Module System refers to CJS `require` and `module.exports` / `exports`
+- ES Module System refers to ES6 `import` and `export`
+- CJS Modules are considered files that use CJS's Module System exclusively
+- ES Modules are considered files that use ES6's Module System exclusively

-### Constraints
+### Requirements

-- ability for `require()` to load ES6 modules
+- Ability for CJS Module System to load both CJS Modules and ES Modules
-- ability for `import` to load CJS modules
+- Ability for ES Module System to load both CJS Modules and ES Modules
-- ability to require another package without knowing what language it's implemented in
+- Ability to require another package without knowing which module system it uses
-- ability to mix ES6 and CJS in the same package (for gradual migration)
-- ability to provide both ES6 and CJS versions of same module for multi-Node compatibility
+- Ability to publish and require packages that have files of both ES Modules and CJS Modules

 ## Questions